TakeLab/podium/docs/source/advanced.rst

 Removing punctuation as a posttokenization hook
 -----------------------------------------------

 We will now similarly define a posttokenization hook to remove punctuation.
-We will use the punctuation list from python's built-in ``string`` module, which we will store as an attribute of our hook.
+We will use the punctuation list from python's built-in ``str`` module, which we will store as an attribute of our hook.

 .. code-block:: python